magdalenawi/TunedM2M/README.md

 # TunedM2M
-This repository hosts code for the paper *Combining Transfer Learning AndTransformer Attention Mechanism to Increase Aqueous Solubility Prediction Performance*
+This repository hosts code for the paper *Combining Transfer Learning And Transformer Attention Mechanism to Increase Aqueous Solubility Prediction Performance*

 ### Installation